 So crank up the ISO, and take a page from my pal Chris’s book: Stabilize yourself.
 Chris is leaning against the wall and has the camera pressed to his face as another point of stabilization.
 He’s using focus peaking to manually focus his camera, so the other hand is free to work the focus ring.
 Once you see some good light, stabilize yourself and wait for some worthwhile action to happen.

 For instance, while making the image above, I was also waiting for some people to walk through a gateway that had some great light.
 It never happened, but I was ready for it!

 3. Photograph people’s faces, not their butts

 The first time I started making pictures of people on the street I tried to be surreptitious about it, sneaking a shot when they weren’t looking.
 I didn’t want to be caught, you see.
 So I’d wait until people walked by to photograph them.
 You know what I ended up with?
 A lot of pictures of their backs and butts.
 BORING!

 Now I’ve got a simple formula for you to use to make pictures of people on the street.
 Once you’ve got your camera settings dialed in, hold your camera in front of you and say, “Excuse me, when you look over that way there are some interesting reflections in your glasses, and this dark wall makes a great contrast.
 Would you mind if I make a quick portrait of you?”

 Take these three tips with you, and step out the door and see what adventure awaits.
-If you really want to have some fun, set your camera to JPEG, switch to monochrome with a colored filter like yellow or red and go to town.
+If you really want to have some fun, set your camera to JPEG, switch to monochrome with a colored filter like orange or red, and go to town.